JohnCampionJr/vite-plugin-vue-layouts/README.md

 ### pagesDir

-Set this to avoid HMR reloading for all added or deleted files anywhere in the projet.
+Defines the pages dir to avoid HMR reloading for all added or deleted files anywhere in the projet.

 Relative path to the pages directory.
+If you want it to watch for all files, like in v0.8.0 or earlier, set to null.

+Can also be an array of layout dirs or use `**` glob patterns

-**Default:** `null`
+**Default:** `'src/pages'`

 ## How it works